 17 July 2020 | At the Energy Access COVID-19 Relief Summit this week, more than 1,000 energy access representatives assessed the pandemic’s impact on businesses and consumers, stressing the sector’s role in (re)building sustainable, resilient communities and economies.

 The two-day summit was organized by ARE and GOGLA with support from GET.invest and in partnership with AMDA, ESMAP, GDC, SEforALL and the Clean Cooking Alliance.
-Participants met in 600 online matchmaking meetings, organised by GET.invest, a programme supported by the European Union, Germany, Sweden, the Netherlands, and Austria.
+Participants met in 600 online matchmaking meetings, organised by GET.invest.

 “We cannot just sit and celebrate past achievements, we need to look forward.
 COVID-19 is an opportunity for us to come out of the crisis with energy access at the top of our agendas, as a key enabler of development“, Silvia Anna Ainio from the European Commission said during the summit.
 Frank van der Vleuten from the Dutch Ministry of Foreign Affairs added: “This crisis is a unique moment of risk and opportunity; we need to strengthen our evidence base and raise our voices together to steer economic recovery towards building back better.”

 Speakers at the virtual event highlighted the effects of COVID-19 on companies’ operations and their customers’ lives.
 In a regularly updated survey, 85% of off-grid consumers say their financial situation got worse.
 Consumers value energy access so much, they are willing to use savings or in some cases even reduce food expenses to be able to continue using their products.